I’m Rachael. Storyteller and Human Being.

 I've done a few other things, like graduating from Pratt Institute with my Art Education Degree, co-founding a non-profit project call Essubi Arts, and illustrating a book.
 I've worked and continue to create as a performer/director/producer in theater and film.

-My daughters and husband!
+My three kids and husband!

 Comedy!
 I’ve trained at UCB, The P.I.T., The Magnet Theater, and studied clown with Kendall Cornell.